catalyst-fp7/documents/interoperability/interoperability.md

 ## Unspecified interactions

-Some interactions between components will not be the subject of specfication, because they are self-contained, highly specific and knowledge of their internal function is not useful to the ecosystem as a whole.
+Some interactions between components will not be the subject of specification, because they are self-contained, highly specific and knowledge of their internal function is not useful to the ecosystem as a whole.
 Those include:

 1. Importation of messages from the server platforms to the message database.
 The output of that operation needs to follow this specification, but its process is self-contained.